Use Java EE JCache with Open Liberty or WebSphere Liberty on an Azure Kubernetes Service (AKS) cluster

 An Azure resource group is a logical group in which Azure resources are deployed and managed.

 Create a resource group called java-liberty-project using the az group create command in the eastus location.
-This resource group will be used later for creating the Azure Container Registry (ACR) instance and the AKS cluster.
+This resource group is used later for creating the Azure Container Registry (ACR) instance and the AKS cluster.

 export RESOURCE_GROUP_NAME=java-liberty-project